fshowalter/franksmovielog.com-v1/content/reviews/0069-play-motel-1979.md

 venue_notes: 2015 | RaroVideo U.S.
 ---

-I expected a sleazy Giallo and I got a sleazy Giallo.
+I expected a sleazy giallo and I got a sleazy giallo.
 The catchy folk-rock theme song?
 That surprised me.

 <!-- end -->

 As of this writing, the film's IMDb page has no trivia.
 No proof the American distributor already owned the song, spliced it into the soundtrack, and altered the film's title.
 None at all.
-So, clearly, director Mario Gariazzo commissioned the theme, believing it a perfect tonal fit.
-If that's true, it might merit an extra star.
+If director Mario Gariazzo commissioned the theme, it might merit an extra star.

 The film's plot concerns a blackmail scam photographing wealthy marks in compromising positions in the titular establishment.
 Said positions feature lots of nudity and kinky behavior.